open-power/hostboot/src/import/hwpf/fapi2/docs/topics/Ffdc.md

 ## Using the Generated Classes

 Each error found in the XML files generates a class in hwp_ffdc_classes.H.
-The name of the class is the same as the return code itself (lower case) and the set methods are the same as the elements the xml described as needing colletion.
+The name of the class is the same as the return code itself and the set methods are the same as the elements the xml described as needing colletion.

 Take for example RC_MBVPD_INVALID_MT_DATA.
 Here is the XML: